Updated June 23, 2023

 How to Use Shortcut Keys to Merge Cells in Excel?

-Select the cells A1:B1.
+Step 1: Select the cells A1:B1.
 Press the shortcut key ALT + H + M + M.

 It will merge the selected cells.

-Now do the same thing for remaining year as well.
-Your final report should look like the below one.
+The final report should look like the below one.

 Different Alignment Options

 Under alignment, we have different alignment options.
 Wrap Text, left alignment, right alignment.